Noah-Albers/Light-Block-Studio/WebApp/README.md

 TODO: Add steps on how to build the webapp and the electron app

 TODO: Fix bug that none-onblock field don't get copied (Can probably hook into event or smth.)

+TODO: Make a Possibility to use adafruit as the debugger